 59. Suspensions which are not completed in full during a current season are carried over to the following season.

-Reports to Management Board, Branch Hockey Ireland
+Reports to Management Board, Munster Branch Hockey Ireland

 60. The Secretary of the Disciplinary Committee shall forward a regular report to the Chair of the Management Committee Manager of the work of the Disciplinary Committee during the season for the Munster Hockey Management Committee.
 The Report should contain details of all cases heard, decisions taken and any other issues to be considered by the Munster Branch Management Committee.